apache/accumulo-website/_docs-2/troubleshooting/basic.md

 **My process died again.
 Should I restart it via `cron` or tools like `supervisord`?**

 A repeatedly dying Accumulo process is a sign of a larger problem.
-Typically these problems are due to a misconfiguration of Accumulo or over-saturation of resources.
+Typically, these problems are due to a misconfiguration of Accumulo or over-saturation of resources.
 Blind automation of any service restart inside of Accumulo is generally an undesirable situation as it is indicative of a problem that is being masked and ignored.
 Accumulo processes should be stable on the order of months and not require frequent restart.